Atkinson-Lab/Tractor-tutorial/Rfmix.md

 &nbsp;

-#### D. Converting the shapeit outcome to vcf format.
+#### D. Converting  shapeit output to vcf format.

-Shapeit provides convenient function to convert from `haps` file format to `vcf` format.
-Notice in the new vcf file we just created, slashes are substituted by vertical bar to seperate genotype.
+Shapeit provides a convenient function to convert from its `haps`/`sample` file format to `vcf` format.
+Notice in the new vcf file we just created, slashes have changed to the pipe or vertical bar to seperate genotype.
 Additionally, we can zip the vcf file to save disc space.

 ```
 shapeit -convert \